appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs.md

   m.
 Scroll down to the **Port mappings** section

   n.
-Click **Add port mapping** and add port 443 to the Host port, Container port, and set the protocol as `tcp`.
+Add port 80 to the Host port and the Container port fields, and set the protocol as `tcp`

   o.
+Click **Add port mapping** and add port 443 to the Host port and the Container port fields, and set the protocol as `tcp`

+  p.
 Scroll to the **Storage and Logging** section

-  p.
+  q.
 Add the Mount points as shown below:

   | Attribute              | Value                                       |
   |------------------------|---------------------------------------------|